 An ethereal beauty in Uttarakhand, Nainital sits at 6,837 ft (2,084 m) in Kumaon Himalayas.
 Surrounded by rolling hills on three sides, Nainital is one of the best hill stations in India to get close to nature.

-The famous Naina Devi Temple is located right on the northern side of the Naini lake.
+The famous Naina Devi Temple is located right on the northern side of Naini Lake.
 It is one of the 51 Shakti Peethas and a highly revered site for Hindus.

 You may also like: Top 15 Tourist Places in Nainital.